aamirWasi/Interview-Preparation-V1/README.md

 In asynchronous programming, particularly when using `async` and `await` in C#, the compiler transforms the code into a **state machine**.
 A state machine is a programming construct that controls the flow of execution through a series of states.
 Each state represents a particular point in the execution of the method, and the state machine keeps track of where to continue when a task resumes after an `await`.

+> 13. Describe what LINQ is and give an example of where it might be used.

+> 15. How do you manage memory in .NET applications?

+> 16. Explain the concept of threading in .NET.
 > 18. Describe the Entity Framework and its advantages.

 1. Explain the difference between `DbContext` and `DbSet`.